KBot-discord/plugins/packages/modules/README.md

 			module: 'ExampleModule',
 			description: 'An awesome description.',

-			// A precondition that calls the 'isEnabled' function
+			// A precondition that calls the 'isEnabled' function on ExampleModule
 			preconditions: ['ModuleEnabled']
 		});
 	}